Skip to main content

 How it works

-1. You enable a warm pool for a project and environment class, specifying a pool size (1-20 instances).
+1. You enable a warm pool for a project and environment class, specifying a minimum and maximum pool size.

-2. The runner launches that many EC2 instances from the latest prebuild snapshot and keeps them running.
+2. The runner launches EC2 instances from the latest prebuild snapshot, scaling between the minimum and maximum pool size.

-3. When a user creates an environment, Ona claims a warm instance from the pool instead of launching a new one.
+4. When a user creates an environment, Ona claims a warm instance from the pool instead of launching a new one.
+The pool immediately begins replenishing.

 5. When a new prebuild completes, the pool rotates instances to use the new snapshot.